gurban-dev/gurban-dev/README.md

 **I am pursuing a software engineering role.** 🚀

-I have over two and a half years of experience collaborating with
+I have two and a half years of experience collaborating with the

-the UPS web development team, specializing in optimizing database
+UPS web development team, specializing in optimizing database

 queries, reducing defect density through automated unit and